-Each child in Preschool will be assigned a key person whose role it is to help ensure that every child's care is tailored to meet their individual needs.
-The EYFS lead will inform parents of whom their child's key person is and will explain the role of the key person when their child begins attending the school.
+Each child in Pre-school will be assigned a key person whose role it is to help ensure that every child's care is tailored to meet their individual needs.
+The EYFS lead or the Pre-school lead will inform parents of whom their child's key person is and will explain the role of the key person when their child begins attending the school.

-14. Information and records
+15. Information and records